DivyamShaiv/TDS_project1/README.md

 # An actionable recommendation for developers based on my analysis:
 Based on my analysis, actionable recommendations are as follows:

-Maintain more meaningful public repositories.
-Successful developers, such as tenderlove and ahmetb, average over 200 public repositories, compared to 49 for others like munificent.
+Successful developers average 114.3 public repositories, compared to 85.8 for others.
+Increasing the number of public repositories may help in gaining more visibility and success.

-Focus on High-Impact Languages:
+Maintain more public repositories: Successful developers average 114.3 public repositories, compared to 85.8 for others.
+Increasing the number of public repositories may help in gaining more visibility and success.

-Concentrate on languages with high impact.
-Top languages among successful developers in Seattle are JavaScript, Python, Ruby, and Shell.
+Focus on high-impact languages: Top languages among successful developers are JavaScript, Python, Ruby, Go, and TypeScript.
+Concentrating efforts on these languages could increase the likelihood of success.